kottster/kottster/docs/security/roles-and-permissions.md

 ## Setting up page access

-You can control which roles have access to specific pages using the visual editor.
+You can control which roles have access to specific pages using the visual builder.
 This can be done when creating a new page or editing an existing one.
-For [table pages](../table/introduction.md), you can control permissions for creating, updating, and deleting records based on user roles.
+For [table pages](../table/introduction.md), you can additionally control permissions for creating, updating, and deleting records based on user roles.

 ## Root user